Unmel5/mines-geophysics/README.md

-# Seismic Autoencoder for STA/LTA Testing and Scalability
+# Seismic STALTA and Autoencoder Testing and Scalability

-This repository contains Python scripts for STA/LTA testing using dascore and implementing an autoencoder for seismic analysis and scalability testing.
-The scripts include loading and preprocessing seismic images, using a pre-trained autoencoder to reconstruct images, visualizing original and reconstructed spectra, and performing scalability testing on the autoencoder.
+This repository contains Python scripts for STA/LTA using DASCore and applying an autoencoder for seismic event detection.
+These scripts show how to do these analyses, add several unit tests, and carry out serial scalability testing.
+The scripts include loading and preprocessing seismic data, carrying out event detection (either using STA/LTA or using a pre-trained autoencoder to detect anomalies), visualizing original and reconstructed spectra (a key step to understand the use of the autoencoder), and performing scalability testing to time the STA/LTA and the autoencoder.

 ## Table of Contents